Bayesian Constraints on the Neutron Star Equation of State with a Smooth Hadron-Quark Crossover: Methods

-For PSR J0740+6620 and PSR J0030+0451, multiple NICER analyses exist based on different hotspot models and data selections \cite{Riley:2021pdl, Miller:2021qha, Dittmann:2024mbo, Riley:2019yda, Miller:2019cac}.
-The choices in Table~\ref{tab:nicerdata} are not intended to identify a preferred analysis, but rather to use the most recent results to illustrate the impact of incorporating multiple observational constraints.
+For PSR J0740+6620, PSR J0030+0451, and PSR J0437+4715, multiple NICER analyses exist based on different hotspot models and data selections \cite{Riley:2021pdl, Miller:2021qha, Dittmann:2024mbo, Riley:2019yda, Miller:2019cac, Miller:2025qfq}.
+The choices in Table~\ref{tab:nicerdata} are not intended to identify a preferred analysis, but rather to use the results with the smallest reported errors to illustrate the impact of incorporating multiple observational constraints.
 Similarly, the results for PSR J1231+1411 are considered less robust due to model convergence issues \cite{Salmi:2024bss}, but are included to provide constraints at low mass and to ensure broad coverage of the mass--radius relation.
+We use the analyses with the smallest report errors, even if they are considered less realistic, to determine the effect of many high-precision x-ray measurements.
+This provides a useful contrast to our recent papers assuming high-precision gravitational wave measurements \cite{Li:2024imk, hybridPrecision}.
+To determine the effects of using this less certain data, we compare the results of using all the NICER data in Tab. \ref{tab:nicerdata} with two additional calculations.
+One, we use only PSR J0740+6620 and PSR J0030+0451, whose results have been more consistent across analyses over many years \cite{Riley:2021pdl, Miller:2021qha, Dittmann:2024mbo, Riley:2019yda, Miller:2019cac}.
+Two, we just remove PSR J0614+3329, which is an outlier for the value of $R_{1.4}$.

 To implement the bivariate likelihood, we approximate the asymmetric NICER confidence intervals as Gaussian by averaging the upper and lower 68\% bounds to define $\sigma_M$ and $\sigma_R$.
 The correlation coefficients $\rho_{MR}$ are estimated using the Pearson correlation of the equal-weight posterior samples reported in each analysis.